-Hyperbaton has been derived from a Greek word that means inversion in the arrangement of common words.
-It can be defined as a rhetorical device in which the writers play with the normal position of words, phrases and clauses in order to create differently arranged sentences, but which still suggest a similar meaning..
+Hyperbaton has been derived from a Greek word that means “transposition,” and refers to an inversion in the arrangement of common words.
+It can be defined as a rhetorical device in which the writers play with the normal positions of words, phrases, and clauses in order to create differently arranged sentences, which still suggest a similar meaning.
 Hyperbaton is also known as a broader version of hypallage.

 Similarity with Anastrophe

-Hyperbaton is similar to anastrophe, which is the inversion of the natural word order or reversal of the word arrangement in a sentence with the aim to create rhetorical effects.
+Hyperbaton is similar to anastrophe, which is the inversion of the natural word order, or reversal of the word arrangement, in a sentence with the aim to create rhetorical effect.
 Anastrophe is also regarded as a simile of hyperbaton.

 Features of Hyperbaton

-- In hyperbaton words are not arranged in their normal order.
+- Words are not arranged in their normal order.

 - It is classified as the figure of disorder.

-- It is employed for emphasis and rhetorical effects.
+- It is employed for emphasis and rhetorical effect.